Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

 \subsubsection{Logging}

-At the end of an epoch, a set of precommitted records is passed to the logging system \textit{Limestone} that is a data store described in Section \ref{sec:Log Datastore: Limestone} for asynchronous persistence.
-Since write-ahead logging protocol is used in our implementation, the pre-write is performed.
-However, to alleviate unnecessary version pressure, the multi-version Thomas write rule is used.
+At the end of an epoch, a set of pre-committed records is passed to the logging system \textit{Limestone}, for asynchronous persistence.
+Since our implementation uses the write-ahead logging protocol, pre-write is performed.
+However, to alleviate unnecessary version pressure, the non-visible write rule~\cite{nakazono2019invisiblewriterule} is used.